mom-ocean/MOM6/docs/parameterizations_lateral.rst

 Tidal forcing
 -------------

-Astronomical tidal forcings and self-attraction and loading are implement in MOM_tidal_forcing.
+Astronomical tidal forcings and self-attraction and loading are implement in

-Tides can also be added via an open boundary tidal specification, see `OBC wiki page <https://github.com/NOAA-GFDL/MOM6-examples/wiki/Open-Boundary-Conditions>`_.
+    :ref:`namespacetidal__forcing_1section_tides`

 The Love numbers are stored internally in MOM_load_love_numbers: